-We understand that early intervention and diagnosis is lacking in the African American and minority communities.
+We understand that early intervention and diagnosis of autism is lacking in the African American and minority communities.

-The mission of the Freddie Ford Family Foundation is to improve the quality of life in the St. Louis, Missouri metropolitan area for under-served children and families impacted by autism by providing medical, educational, and social services to families in need as well as raise awareness and acceptance of autism.
+The mission of the Freddie Ford Family Foundation is to support under-served families impacted by autism and raising awareness and acceptance of autism.

 “Every child should have equal access to support and medical treatment.”

 Freddie Ford was born in Nacogdoches Texas on June 11, 1940.
 He grew up in Fort Worth Texas and later relocated to St Louis, Missouri.
 He graduated from Soldan high school.

 After attending college briefly in Kansas, Mr. Ford enlisted in the United States Navy.
 He was deployed to Vietnam.
 After he was discharged honorably from the Navy, he joined the U.S. Naval Reserve where he served his country honorably for an additional 20 years.